 - to discuss

-What text types should be taught with each purpose?To the right is an overview of the different texts types that can be taught with each purpose.
+What text types should be taught with each purpose?To the right is an overview of the different texts types and Grammar sequence that can be taught with each purpose.
 It is set out in phases to show progression throughout the school.
 It is expected that two main outcomes are chosen for each half terms purpose e.g. Year 2 in AU1 may focus on ‘write to entertain’ and write a story and piece of poetry.
 This means that at the end of one half term, pupils will have completed two pieces of writing.
 There will also be a requirement for pupils to publish their finished pieces.